laumansillaa/CryptoWalletApp/back/README.md

 You must send no data.

+The possible respnses are:
-The only possible respnse is an object containing the data from both blockchains, Ethereum and Stellar(status 200).
+- An object containing the data from both blockchains, Ethereum and Stellar(status 200).
 For example:
 ```
   {
     ethereum: {